geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_Lab_Environment.md

 	e.
 In the **Resource Record Type** window that appears, under **Select a resource record type**, scroll down and select **Text (TXT),** and then select the **Create Record...** button at the bottom of the window.

 	f.
 In the **New Resource Record** window, right-click in the **Text** field and select **Paste** from the menu that appears.
+This will paste in the expected **TXT value** that you copied to the clipboard in step b above.

 	g.
 Select **OK**.

 	h.
 On the **Resource Record Type** window, select **Done**.

 25. In **DNS Manager**, you should now see the TXT record that you originally created to verify the domain, along with the MX, CNAME, and TXT records that you created for the Exchange service to work within this domain.

-	Close the DNS Manager window.
+Minimize the DNS Manager window.

 26. In the **Add DNS records** window, select **Continue** to complete the new domain setup.
-Each of the three record type sections should display a checkmark to indicate the corresponding MX, CNAME, and TXT records for Exchange were verified.

-27. This returns you to the **Domains** window.
-Note the **Status** of the new **XXYYZZa.xxxCustomDomainxxx.xxx** domain that you just created.
-This warning message of **Possible service issues** is displayed because additional DNS records may need to be defined for the domain.
-You can ignore this as you will add MX and A records in the remaining steps in this task.
+If you selected **Continue** after adding the MX and CNAME records, and if each validated successfully, then only the TXT record will be validated at this point.
+However, if you did not select **Continue** after adding the MX and CNAME records, then all three records will be validated at this point. <br/>

+	If all three records have been successfully validated, then the **Domain setup is complete** page will appear.
+If this occurs, then select the **Done** button to complete the domain setup process.

+	However, if any of the three records did not validate successfully, then the **Add DNS records** window will return, and it will display either a checkmark or an exclamation point next to each record type to indicate which ones validated successfully and which ones did not.
+An exclamation point in a red circle indicates that there was a problem with the record and it did not validate successfully (note that the Actual value for the record is left blank).
+If this occurs, you must correct the data on the corresponding record in DNS Manager and then select **Continue** again.
+You must repeat this process until all three records have successfully validated and the **Domain setup is complete** page appears.

-28. Remain logged into the LON-DC1 VM with both **Internet Explorer** and **Windows PowerShell** left open for the next task.
+27. Remain logged into the LON-DC1 VM with both **Internet Explorer** and **Windows PowerShell** left open for the next task.

-**Note:** For future reference - Instead of using DNS Manger to create the Host and MX records above, you could have created them in PowerShell instead.
-If you use PowerShell to create these records, you would need to run the following commands (remember to replace XXYYZZa with the unique UPN name assigned to your tenant, replace xxxCustomDomainxxx.xxx with your lab hosting provider's domain name, and replace n.n.n.n with your unique IP address):

-‎**dnscmd /recordadd XXYYZZa.xxxCustomDomainxxx.xxx '@' A n.n.n.n**

-**dnscmd /recordadd XXYYZZa.xxxCustomDomainxxx.xxx '@' MX 10 XXYYZZa.xxxCustomDomainxxx.xxx**

 ### Task 4 – Prepare for Microsoft Azure Active Directory